Pietro Frua: Maserati Mistral

-AC Frua
+AC 428 Frua

-In 1965, AC showed the powerful, Frua-bodied 7-litre AC Frua Spyder, which drew from the Mistral's shape.
+In 1965, AC showed the powerful, Frua-bodied 7-litre AC 428 Frua Spyder, which drew from the Mistral's shape.
 A coupé followed in 1967.
 In the same year, the Swiss racing driver and Ferrari importer Peter Monteverdi started to build a Frua-bodied sport coupé, the Chrysler engined Monteverdi High Speed 375S.
 He also designed the Monteverdi 2000 GTI, but this remained a one-off.
 Due to Frua's limited capacities, the production of the following High Speed models went to Fissore in Turin.
 However, the Monteverdi Hai 450 is believed to have been designed by Frua.

 At the end of the 1960s, Frua tried in vain to prolong his success with Glas by making a dozen proposals to BMW.
 BMW decided to make it on their own.

 Although he was not the principal designer, Frua produced the bodywork and did final assembly and detailing for Peter Kalikow's Momo Mirage prototypes in the early 1970s.
-Frua had been recommended to Kalikow by Derek Hurlock, chairman and managing director of AC Cars, in part because of his work on the AC Frua.
+Frua had been recommended to Kalikow by Derek Hurlock, chairman and managing director of AC Cars, in part because of his work on the AC 428.

 In the 1970s Frua reduced the frequency of his presentations, but in the sixth decade of his life he still demonstrated his good taste and craftsmanship to the younger ones who already had taken their role in the industrial process.
 There was no longer a demand to build completely detailed and functional prototypes in less than ten weeks, and no more customers for special bodied one-offs.
 One of his last designs to enter series production was the two-door GT Maserati Kyalami first shown at the 1976 Geneva Motor Show.